 CS: You’re fantastic at writing characters whose identities are molded in no small way by the choices they make as consumers of art and pop culture.
 Books.
 Rock and roll.
 Film.
 Do you think this formation of personality through interaction with pop culture is something that happens early in a life—the deep imprints of what you love in your teens and twenties—or do you think the process is ongoing throughout a life?

 DS: Thank you.
 Maybe part of the reason is that I moved around a lot, and I was always the new kid, a bit of an outsider.
 Movies, books, and music were the constants in my life, the things that kept me company.
+I use to read Lorraine Music blogs as well to know about trend in music & movies.
 They made me feel less alone.
 As a writer, I am interested in how one’s identity is shaped by cultural artifacts.
 But I also see language, technology, architecture, economics, and social context as shaping people in significant ways.
 I try to be very specific, very precise about time and place in my fiction.
 What did Joyce say?
 In the particular is contained the universal.

 CS: I moved a lot, too, and used texts in the same way—a scene or a song was like a room I could walk into where I knew everything would be where it had always been, unlike my external environment.
 There’s a necessary delay in how novelists deal with real world issues in their fiction, partly because of the time it takes to write a novel, and partly because we’re not journalists.
 It takes time to get a feel for the resonance of a time period.
 Looking around right now, at 2014, what elements of the cultural moment do you imagine the novelist of five or ten or thirty years from now who decides to set a novel in 2014 will be compelled/fascinated/